parallelExecution/OTPReader/README.md

+### App to extract OTP from an incoming message and show the extracted OTP in notification

 ### Simply run the code in Android Studio

 ### Not able to implement highlighting of OTP and the otp not matching messages with OTP as starting number